-There’s something very beautiful about getting out on a bright, clear Winter’s day, wrapping yourself up against the bite of the wind and walking until your cheeks are glowing pink.
+Horsey Gap is one of the more popular places along the Norfolk coastline to get a good view of the annual event as there’s something very beautiful about getting out on a bright, clear Winter’s day, wrapping yourself up against the bite of the wind and walking until your cheeks are glowing pink.

 Ok so it’s a little more Vitamin Sea than it is Vitamin D but there’s nothing quite like it to blast the cobwebs away.

 There is a pay and display car park at Horsey Gap Beach, from there you follow what is essentially a farm track (unfortunately it’s not great for buggies or anyone with mobility issues) until you reach the flight of wooden steps up into the dunes.
 The terrain of the dunes and the viewing areas is soft and sandy so can be difficult underfoot – also not appropriate for buggies and mobility aids.

 If you’d like any more details for a planning a trip to visit the Horsey seals, it’s worth giving The Friends of Horsey Seals website a visit as they have more details about the conditions, terrain and parking in the surrounding area.

 As I mentioned earlier, when you reach the top of the banks of sand, fringed by Marram grass, it creates the perfect viewing platform to stroll along without interfering with what’s going on below.

 Having said that, even when strolling over the tops of the dunes, be mindful that seals don’t pay much attention to roped off areas and may find themselves a cosy shelter regardless of the footfall during the day.
 If you do come across any seals or pups nestled up high in the dunes, be respectful and keep your distance.
 Wild animals should be allowed to stay exactly that.
 If you can take a selfie with it, you’re too close.